 Athletic: In the High School, a student with two failures in a five-week marking period enters into athletic probation.
 The student must submit their weekly progress report to his/her coach/advisor in order to continue participation.
-The weekly progress report form may be found in the high school main office.
-A high school student with two failures in two consecutive five-week periods will become ineligible.
-Any student who fails three subjects or more becomes ineligible for the next five-week marking period.
+Students who are failing two classes for two consecutive five-week periods or are failing three or more classes in any five-week period will become ineligible for the next five-week period.
 When a high school student becomes ineligible, he/she cannot participate in any sporting event for the next five-week marking period.
-The student may participate in practice only as long as he/she submits the weekly progress report to his/her coach/advisor and attends all available study table sessions after school.
-At the conclusion of the five-week period, grades would be revisited and the high school student with fewer than two failures would become eligible again.
+The student may participate in practice only as long as he/she submits the weekly progress report to his/her coach/advisor and attends all available study table sessions after school equal to the number of classes they are failing.
+At the conclusion of the five-week period, grades will be revisited and the high school student with fewer than two failures will become eligible again.
 Coaches reserve the right to curtail participation if the student is failing a class.
 Incompletes are considered a failing grade until work is made up.
-Students have two (2) weeks to complete work.
+Students have two (2) weeks to complete work

 Academic: In the High School, a student with two failures in a five-week marking period enters into academic probation.
 The student is not permitted to leave study hall.
-A high school student with two failures in two consecutive five-week periods will become ineligible.
-Any student who fails three subjects or more becomes ineligible for the next five-week marking period.
+Students who are failing two classes for two consecutive five-week periods or are failing three or more classes in any five-week period will become ineligible for the next five-week period.
 When a high school student becomes ineligible, he/she cannot participate in any extra-curricular event for the next five-week marking period.
-At the conclusion of the five-week period, grades would be revisited and the high school student with fewer than two failures would become eligible again.
+The student may participate in practice only as long as he/she submits the weekly progress report to his/her advisor and attends all available study table sessions after school equal to the number of classes they are failing.
+At the conclusion of the five-week period, grades will be revisited and the high school student with fewer than two failures will become eligible again.
 Advisors reserve the right to curtail participation if the student is failing a class.
 Incompletes are considered a failing grade until work is made up.
 Students have two (2) weeks to complete work.